 Table of Contents

 Forests of Northern Thailand

 The highlands of Northern Thailand are known as the foothills of the Himalayas.
-Forest types are evergreen forest, mixed deciduous forest, deciduous bamboo forest, deciduous dipterocarp forest and pine forest.
-Dense montane rain forest was the original vegetation of North Thailand.
+Forest types are evergreen forest, mixed deciduous forest, deciduous bamboo forest, deciduous dipterocarp forest, and pine forest.
+The dense montane rain forest was the original vegetation of North Thailand.
 Most of these old-growth forests have disappeared due to logging and swidden agricultural practices.
-Secondary forest has replaced the old-growth forest in most areas.
+The secondary forest has replaced the old-growth forest in most areas